jbristow/k99/README.md

 ## The Problems

 The purpose of this problem collection is to give you the opportunity to practice your skills in logic programming.
 Your goal should be to find the most elegant solution of the given problems.
 Efficiency is important, but logical clarity is even more crucial.
-Some of the (easy) problems can be trivially solved using built-in predicates.
+Some of the (easy) problems can be trivially solved using built-in functions.
 However, in these cases, you learn more if you try to find your own solution.

 The problems have different levels of difficulty.
 Those marked with a single dollar sign ($) are easy.
 If you have successfully solved the preceeding problems you should be able to solve them within a few (say 15) minutes.
-Problems marked with two dollar signs ($) are of intermediate difficulty.
+Problems marked with two dollar signs ($$) are of intermediate difficulty.
 If you are a skilled Kotlin programmer it shouldn't take you more than 30-90 minutes to solve them.
-Problems marked with three asterisks ($$$) are more difficult.
+Problems marked with three dollar ($$$) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.

 ### Working with Lists

 A list is either empty or it is composed of a first element (head) and a tail, which is a list itself.

 #### K01
 **($) Find the last element of a list.**

-    Example
+    Example:
-    ?- my_last(X,[a,b,c,d]).
+    ?- myLast(listOf(a,b,c,d)).
-    X = d
+    d

 #### K02
 **($) Find the last but one element of a list.**

-    (zweitletztes Element, l'avant-dernier élément)
+*(zweitletztes Element, l'avant-dernier élément)*

 #### K03
 **($) Find the K'th element of a list.**

 The first element in the list is number 1.

-    Example
+    Example:
-    ?- element_at(X,[a,b,c,d,e],3).
+    ?- elementAt([a,b,c,d,e],3)
-    X = c
+    c

 #### K04
 **($) Find the number of elements of a list.**